rebeccaferrell/CSSS508/Lectures/slides_week_3.md

 Renaming columns with select
 ===

-We can rename columns using `select`, but we will drop everything that isn't mentioned:
+We can rename columns using `select`, but that drops everything that isn't mentioned:

 ```r